Martin-Floor/prepare_proteins/README.md

 # prepare_proteins
-A Python package developed for the BSC-EAPM group to set up protein models calculation.
+A Python package developed for the BSC-EAPM group to set up protein model calculations.

 ## Installation and dependencies